syntactic/Cognitive-Control-Paradigm-Integration/obsidian_vault/Papers/Sigman & Dehaene (2006).md

 *   **Directly Bridges Paradigms:** Explicitly designed to merge PRP and task-switching concepts ([[Transitions and Modulators]]).
 *   **Highlights Task Uncertainty:** Demonstrates that task order uncertainty significantly impacts dual-task processing, introducing costs usually associated with task switching (e.g., affecting RT1).
 *   **Informs SE Mapping:**
-    * **Coding as a Bridge Paradigm:** This study is uniquely coded as a single experimental condition with N_Tasks=2 and Switch_Rate=50%.
+    * **Coding as a Bridge Paradigm:** This study is uniquely coded as a single experimental condition with Number of Tasks=2 and Switch_Rate=50%.
 This is a crucial abstraction:
 	    - The 50% switch rate doesn't represent a switch between task types (which are fixed) but the **trial-to-trial uncertainty of task presentation order**.
 	    - This coding creates a unique point in the design space that explicitly bridges the Dual-Task/PRP and Task Switching domains, highlighting the study's novel contribution.
     *   [[Dimensions/Task Cue Type|Task Cue Type]] = None/Implicit (stimuli are the cues).
     *   [[Dimensions/Response Set Overlap|Response Set Overlap]] = Disjoint-Effector (left/right hands for different tasks).
     * **Handling Randomized SOA:** Since SOA was randomized trial-to-trial from -1000ms to +1000ms, the condition is coded using the mean SOA (0ms) in the main CSV column for PCA compatibility.
 The full distribution is documented in the Super_Experiment_Mapping_Notes JSON override.
     * **Leveraging viewer.js Logic:** The viewer.js client's generateTaskAssignmentSequence function is designed to handle this exact case.
-When it sees N_Tasks=2 and Switch_Rate > 0, it correctly interprets this as randomizing the assignment of the two tasks to the two Super Experiment channels on each trial, thus simulating the task order uncertainty.
+When it sees Number of Tasks=2 and Switch_Rate > 0, it correctly interprets this as randomizing the assignment of the two tasks to the two Super Experiment channels on each trial, thus simulating the task order uncertainty.
 *   **Challenges Simple Bottleneck Models:** Shows that RT1 is not always immune in PRP contexts, especially with added uncertainty.
 *   **Introduces Control Stages:** The concepts of "task setting" and "task disengagement" are important for understanding the executive components of multitasking.